awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-access-keys.rst

 Listing Access Keys
 ===================

-To list the access keys for a given user, create a :aws-java-class-prev:`ListAccessKeysRequest
+To list the access keys for a given user, create a :aws-java-class:`ListAccessKeysRequest
 <services/iam/model/ListAccessKeysRequest>` object that contains the user name to
 list keys for, and pass it to the |iamclient|'s :methodname:`listAccessKeys` method.